Second English Civil War: Capitulation of Pontefract Castle

 Pontefract Castle was noted by Oliver Cromwell as "[...] one of the strongest inland garrisons in the kingdom".
 Even in ruins, the castle held out in the north for the Royalists.
 Upon the execution of Charles I, the garrison recognised Charles II as king and refused to surrender.
 On 24 March 1649, almost two months after Charles was beheaded, the garrison of the last Royalist stronghold finally capitulated.
 Parliament had the remains of the castle demolished the same year.

 Aftermath

 Following Charles's execution, the Commonwealth of England was established.
-In Scotland, Charles II became the new king, the resulting tensions leading to the Third English Civil War in 1651.
+In Scotland, Charles II became the new king, the resulting tensions leading to the Anglo-Scottish War of 1650 to 1652.